ChrisBAshton/smartresolution-org/view/module-how-to.md

 ));
 ```

-## @TODO - coming soon - a full list of events that can be hooked into

 ## Module API

-Check out the [SmartResolution module API](/module-docs/index.html) for a full list of functions and events your module can hook into.
+Check out the [SmartResolution module API](/module-docs/index.html) for a full list of functions your module can use.

+### Events
+The module API is still in its infancy, so there aren't many events you can hook into with the `on` function yet.
+This is the list so far:

+* `homescreen_dashboard` - dispute-independent - the core platform is rendering the homescreen dashboard.
+You can hook into this event to add your own dashboard items.
+* `dispute_dashboard` - dispute-dependent - the core platform is rendering the dispute dashboard.
+You can hook into this event to add your own dashboard items.

+In the future, it is hoped that there will be many more events which enable hooking into the following behaviours:

+* dispute created
+* lifespan proposed
+* agent assigned
+* mediator assigned
+* message sent
+* evidence uploaded
+* ...and so on.

 ## Submitting to SmartResolution